Introduction to Iot Projects

 1. Smart home lighting project by Philips Hue

 - Philips Hue is a revolutionary technology for a modern home that lets you remotely control the lights installed in your home.
 One can schedule the lights to go and off for a duration of time.
 Lights are further embedded with sensors to detect human presence and turn on and off accordingly.

 - The technology can go further beyond, enhancing the movie experience by auto-adjusting brightness based on the kind of movie being watched.
-For instance, if you’re watching a horror movie, the brightness of the room will go down giving the user a better experience.
+For instance, if you’re watching a horror movie, the brightness of the room will go down, giving the user a better experience.

-2. Medication Dispenser
+2. Medication dispenser

 This medication dispenser by Philips is designed for elderly patients who are unable to keep track of their daily medication.
-This device helps in keeping the track of their medication and dispenses the required dosage in pre-filled cups.
+This device helps in keeping track of their medication and dispenses the required dosage in pre-filled cups.
 This device further notifies the user when it needs to be refilled or serviced.

-3. Drowsiness and sleeping pattern detecting system using Brainwaves and IoT technology
+3. Drowsiness and sleeping pattern detecting system using brainwaves and IoT technology

-- A new system will be able to detect brainwave frequency and raise an alarm when it detects drowsiness in the user.
+- A new system will be able to detect brainwave frequency and raise the alarm when it detects drowsiness in the user.
 According to a study, the adult brain consists of billions of neurons interconnected to each other.
 These neurons in a fully awake state generate an electrical charge which contributes to generating a small range of electrical charges around our scalp.